 You can expect to hear from your lender/lenders about 30-45 days before the first payment is due.
 If you don't hear from your lender, it is your responsibility to contact them.

-You will need your Federal Student Aid PIN.
-If you have forgotten your PIN you can have it reissued at the Federal Student Aid PIN website.
+You will need your Federal Student Aid ID to login.
+If you have forgotten your FSA ID, you can have it sent to you by clicking the Forgot My Username link.